All-Ireland Senior Football Championship: Venues

+Stadia and locations

+List of finals

 Typically, over the four Sundays of September, All-Ireland Finals in men's football, ladies' football, hurling and camogie take place at Croke Park, the national stadium of the GAA.
 Two grades are played on each final day, the senior team and the minor team (consisting of younger players, under the age of 18, who have participated in that year's All-Ireland Minor Football Championship).
 Guests who attend these events include the President of Ireland, the Taoiseach and other important dignitaries.
 The football final is considered the pinnacle event of this period.

-The final game of the All-Ireland Senior Football Championship takes place on the third Sunday of September.
+The final game of the All-Ireland Senior Football Championship historically took place on the third Sunday of September since the late 1920s.
+Since 2022, the final game is held on the third Sunday of July.
 The men's decider regularly attracts crowds of over 80,000.
 The winning team captain receives the Sam Maguire Cup.
-The current champions are Kerry.
+The current champions are Armagh.

 Due to COVID-19 and the related State restrictions, the 2020 All-Ireland Senior Football Championship Final was staged on Saturday, 19 December, two weeks after the semi-finals.

 For the first time since 2000, the football championship was a sudden-death scenario, while the hurling championship – completed on Sunday, 13 December – contained a backdoor format.